Drumming (Reich)

-Drumming is a piece by minimalist composer Steve Reich, dating from 1970–1971.
+Drumming is a piece by American minimal composer Steve Reich, dating from 1970–1971.
 Reich began composition of the work after a short visit to Ghana and observing music and musical ensembles there, especially under the Anlo Ewe master drummer Gideon Alorwoyie.
 His visit was cut short after contracting malaria.
 Classical music critic K. Robert Schwarz describes the work as "minimalism's first masterpiece".

 Compositional style

 Phasing

 The piece employs Reich's trademark technique of phasing.
 Phasing is achieved when two players, or one player and a recording, are playing a single repeated pattern in unison, usually on the same kind of instrument.
 One player changes tempo slightly, while the other remains constant, and eventually the two players are one or several beats out of sync with each other.
 They may either stay there, or phase further, depending on the piece.

 Other techniques

 K. Robert Schwarz characterized Drumming as a "transitional" piece between Reich's early, more austere compositions and his later works that use less strict forms and structure.
 Schwarz has also noted that Reich made use of three new techniques, for him, in this work: